 Highlights on the route include the impressive 5 rise locks at Bingley, Wigan Pier and the lovely Foulridge Reservoir in Colne.
 Near Burscough you'll pass the wonderful Martin Mere Nature Reserve where you can look out for otters, flamingos, beavers and thousands of water loving birds.
 View Full Details>>

 |Macclesfield to Marple - Middlewood Way||11 miles (18 km)||Follow the Middlewood Way - a lovely off road cycle and walking path running from Macclesfield to Marple and passing by the Macclesfield Canal.
 View Full Details>>|

 |Medlock Valley Way||12 miles (20 km)||Follow the Medlock Valley Way from Manchester City Centre to Bishop Park near Oldham on foot or take your bike for the first section to Clayton Vale.|

 You start off near Piccadilly station and head east along the River Medlock, passing Manchester City Football Stadium and Phillips Park before entering a lovely section of parkland and woodland through Clayton Vale.
-You continue past Droylsden and the pretty Daisy Nook Country Park with the final section taking you through Strines Dale to Bishop Park.
+The reserve is home to a number of excellent mountain bike trails run by the National Cycling Centre.

 |Moses Gate Country Park||3 miles (5 km)||This large country park in Bolton covers 750 acres and includes a number of splendid cycling and walking trails.
 The River Croal and River Irwell run through the park and there are 3 pretty lakes, so there is some lovely waterside walking and cycling to enjoy.
 The park is excellent for bird watching with a bird hide next to one of the lakes. |